The Catholic Church has long honored early Christian leaders, theologians and teachers from the East…

 He often is referred to as the Father of Theology and was a student or acquaintance of the great St. Polycarp of Smyrna.
 Irenaeus wrote a kind of catechism called “Demonstration on the Apostolic Preaching” in which he offers his thoughts on attaining salvation, concluding that man must stay true to his faith, not allow material possessions take him off the right path: “For what profit is it to know the truth in words, and to pollute the flesh and perform the works of evil?
 Or what profit can purity of the flesh bring, if truth be not in the soul?”
-Doctor of the Church, bishop, theologian, the first of the Church Fathers to allude to Mary as the New Eve – Irenaeus was essential in the development of our Catholic faith.
+Proposed as a Doctor of the Church, bishop, theologian, the first of the Church Fathers to allude to Mary as the New Eve – Irenaeus was essential in the development of our Catholic faith.

 St. Ambrose (340-397)

 St. Ambrose was the first of the Church Fathers to recognize that the Roman emperors were more and more imposing themselves on Christianity, seeking to gain control of the Church.
 Ambrose argued that in Church matters, it was not the emperor who ruled the Church but the bishops.
 He was a holy man of action and opposed anyone who sought to vilify Christianity or made false accusations against the Church.